fmodica/fretboard/README.md

 fretboardInstance.setChordMode(isChordMode);
 ```

 Trigger note clicks.
-Here is an example of programatially clicking a Cmaj7 chord onto the fretboard:
+Here is an example of programatically clicking a Cmaj7 chord onto the fretboard:

 ```
 var clickedNotes = [{